-What to know about renting short term apartments in Amsterdam
+What to know about short term rentals in Amsterdam

 The Dutch capital of Amsterdam has long held a reputation as being one of the most popular expat cities in Europe.
 This reputation has swollen its citywide population, and the demand for housing has soared.
 Drawing in people from across the Netherlands, Europe, and even the world, this multicultural city is one of art, culture, history, and more - an endless list of reasons why many seek to live here, even if only for a short time.
 Apartments can be found in a variety of different forms all over the city.
 Some have been converted from ancient townhouses, canalside warehouses, and former Amsterdam dockyards.
 Others, especially in the outer areas of the city, are brand new highrise apartments.
-This huge choice of apartments makes Amsterdam a great place to secure short rental term accommodation.
-Homelike has an amazing range of short term apartments that you can rent for JUST a few weeks or even up to several months.
+Despite this variety short term rental accommodation can be in short supply because of the overwhelming demand..
+Homelike has an amazing range of short term rentals in Amsterdam that you can rent for JUST a few weeks or up to several months.
 The whole renting process is quick, simple and easy to complete.
 Use the filters on top of the page to select your move in date, rental budget and amenities you need.
 If you’re moving with your pet, choose the pets allowed filter.
 Some home owners allow pets upon request even if it is not mentioned on their profile.
 So, feel free to reach out to confirm.
-If you’re on a tight budget, you could also use our no deposit filter to see apartments that don’t require a deposit.
+If you’re on a tight budget, you could also use our no deposit filter to see short let apartments that don’t require a deposit.

 Who should rent short term apartments in Amsterdam?